stanislavlevin/bind9/bind/doc/arm/reference.rst

    Since the data is statically configured, no zone maintenance action takes place for a static-stub zone.
-For example, there is no periodic refresh attempt, and an incoming notify message is rejected with an rcode of NOTAUTH.
+For example, there is no periodic refresh attempt, and an incoming :ref:`NOTIFY <notify>` message is rejected with an rcode of NOTAUTH.

    Each static-stub zone is configured with internally generated NS and (if